Blue Origin: NASA partnerships and funding

 In early 2021, the company received over $275 million from NASA for lunar lander projects and sub-orbital research flights.

 The company then announced on December 6, 2022, that it had submitted a second bid via the NASA Sustaining Lunar Development (SLD) competition to fund and develop a second lunar lander capable for transporting astronauts to and from the lunar surface.
 The announcement fell within NASA's deadline for Sustaining Lunar Development (SLD) proposals.
 As with their first bid, the company is leading another team called the "National Team" which includes Draper, Boeing, Lockheed Martin, Astrobotic, Honeybee Robotics and Blue Origin.

 On May 19, 2023, NASA contracted the company to develop, test and deploy its Blue Moon landing system for the agency's Artemis V mission, which explores the Moon and prepares future crewed missions to Mars.
 The project includes an uncrewed test mission followed by a crewed Moon landing in 2029.
 The contract value is $3.4 billion.

-On August 12, 2025, Blue Origin announced a proposed Mars Telecommunications Orbiter (MTO) mission that would fulfill NASA's new requirements of an orbiter that can be dually-used for both a Mars Sample Return mission and future crewed Mars missions.
+On August 12, 2025, Blue Origin announced a proposed Mars Telecommunications Orbiter (MTO) mission that would fulfill NASA's new requirements of a Mars Telecommunications Network (MTN) that can be dually-used for both a Mars Sample Return mission and future crewed Mars missions.
 It would be based on Blue Origin's Blue Ring Satellite Platform supplemented by a yet unclarified small number of deployable UHF relay satellites that would enable it to provide wide-area coverage.
 It is envisioned by Blue Origin to be operational by 2028.

-Internal and additional U.S Government funding
+Internal and additional U.S government funding

-By July 2014, Jeff Bezos had invested over $500 million into the company. and the vast majority of further funding into 2016 was to support technology development and operations where a majority of funding came from Jeff Bezos' private investment fund.
+By July 2014, Jeff Bezos had invested over $500 million into the company and the vast majority of further funding into 2016 was to support technology development and operations where a majority of funding came from Jeff Bezos' private investment fund.
 In April 2017, an annual amount was published showing that Jeff Bezos was selling approximately $1 billion in Amazon stock per year to invest in the company.
 Jeff Bezos has been criticized for spending excessive amounts of his fortune on spaceflight.

 The company received $181 million from the United States Air Force for launch vehicle development in 2019.
 The company was also eligible to benefit from further grants totaling $500M as part of the U.S. Space Force Launch Services Agreement competition.
 On November 18, 2022, the U.S. Space Systems Command announced that an agreement with the company that "paves the way" for the company's New Glenn rocket to compete for national security launch contracts once it completes its required flight certifications for Top Secret military payloads.

 In an interview with Bob Smith by the financial Times in 2023, Smith said that the company had "hundreds of millions in revenue as well as billions of dollars in orders".

 The company is part of the DARPA Lunar Programs, specifically Luna10, an architecture study for lunar surface operations.